 You should get a sheet from Surrey that asks which school you would like your child to attend.
 You are able to state more than one School if you wish.
-When you make a request for a particular school, college or other institution, the LA must consult with that institution (school, college or other educational institution) about whether it should be named in the final EHC plan (unless your request is for a wholly independent school).
+When you make a request for a particular school, college or other institution, the LA must consult with that institution (school, college or other educational institution) about whether it should be named in the final EHCP (unless your request is for a wholly independent school).

 What should a plan look like?

-Your SEND Caseworker should copy and paste the wording from reports into section B for needs and section F for provision.
-They are not able to add anything that is not stated within the reports.
+Your Case Officer should copy and paste the wording from reports into section B for needs and section F for provision.
+They are not able to add anything that is not stated in the reports.

 How do I check the draft plan?